Darkle/MarkSearch/README.md

     - You can open the MarkSearch desktop settings by right-clicking the MarkSearch icon in the system tray (or left-clicking the MarkSearch icon in the menu bar if you're on MacOS), then click on "Settings".

-    - Once the MarkSearch dekstop app settings window is displayed, click on the "Gernerate Extension Token" button.
+    - Once the MarkSearch desktop app settings window is displayed, click on the "Generate Extension Token" button.
 Then click the clipboard button to the right to copy the token to the clipboard.
-Once you have done that, go back to the MarkSearch browser extenstion settings in your browser and paste in the token.
+Once you have done that, go back to the MarkSearch browser extension settings in your browser and paste in the token.

     - Then click on the "Look & Behaviour" tab in the settings.
 There you will see a setting to choose the search type that google is using.
 If you have never changed the google search settings on the google search page, then leave the search type as "Instant", if you have changed your google search type in the google search page settings to "Never Show Instant Results" then you need to change the search type to "Non Instant Search".